apache/druid/docs/ingestion/supervisor.md

 At every evaluation interval, Druid computes the score for each candidate task count and picks the one with the lowest total cost.

-Note: Kinesis is not supported yet, support is in progress.

 The following table outlines the configuration properties related to the `costBased` autoscaler strategy:

 | Property | Description | Required | Default                   |